NOSALRO/AGRL/README.md

 ### Transformations

-Using the concept of [torchvision's transforms](https://pytorch.org/vision/stable/transforms.html), an equivilent implementation is developed.
+Using the concept of [torchvision&#39;s transforms](https://pytorch.org/vision/stable/transforms.html), an equivilent implementation is developed.
 A `transforms.Compose()` object can be created, in which differenet transformation operations can be added that are suitable for state datasets.

 The `Compose` object is iteratable and every transform operation included can be called on the desired data.
 The `Compose` object can be based directly to the Data Loader, in order to perform the transformation automaticly.